matthewbstroud/stroud-dnd-helpers/README.md

 # Readme
 My collection of automation for DND 5e

+Configuring midi-QOL tends to be a challenge for new players.
+I have included my settings [HERE](/misc/StroudDnDMidiQOLSettings.json).
+Feel free to download them and install them as a starting point.

+You can install these settings as follows:
+- Configure Settings
+- midi-QOL Settings
+- Click Workflow Settings
+- Select Misc tab
+- Click the Import midi-qol settings from JSON file.

 # Utility Macros
 - **Chat**
   - **Delete Chat Messages**: Delete messages that were created less than a specified number of minutes ago.
 (Defaults to 30)